pythonarcade/arcade/doc/programming_guide/gui/concept.rst

 To animate a UIWidget, use :meth:`UIWidget.add_transition` and add a :class:`Transition`.
 A :class:`Transition` can be used to manipulate a value over time.
-:class:`EaseFunctions` provides a few easing functions.
+Arcade provides a few easing functions listed below.

 .. code-block::